home-assistant/home-assistant.io/source/_integrations/myuplink.markdown

 The **myUplink** {% term integration %} lets you get information about and control heat-pump devices supporting myUplink using the [official cloud API](https://dev.myuplink.com).

 The integration will connect to your account and download all available data from the API.
 The downloaded information will be used to create devices and entities in Home Assistant.
 There can be from a few entities up to many hundreds depending on the type of equipment.
-The integration will use best effort to map the data-points in the API to sensors, switches, number, and select entities.
+The integration will make the best effort to map the data-points in the API to sensors, switches, number, and select entities.

 {% note %}
 You may need a valid subscription with myUplink to control your equipment with switch, select, and number entities.